vinliao/blog-next/content/posts/full-teacup.md

 This also can be seen the other way.
 The wise can spot a full teacup in a millisecond and would prevent pouring their tea.
 Maybe the reason why I haven’t absorbed the wisdom of the wise is because my teacup is full—I still have the baggage of self-image, opinion, and prejudice that I hold tightly.

-Emptying teacup isn’t an easy thing to do because it’s an act of letting go _who we are_—it’s like chopping off a pinky.
+Emptying teacup isn’t an easy thing to do because it’s an act of letting go who we are—it’s like chopping off a pinky.
 But it’s precisely what we hold dear that prevents wisdom.